DevMountain/react-axios/README.md

 <br />

 Let's begin by opening `src/ducks/workspaceReducer.js`.
-We are going to need an action type called `GET_CUSTOMER` we will use the action when a user clicks on a name in the `List` component.
+We are going to need an action type called `GET_CUSTOMER`.
+We will use the action when a user clicks on a name in the `List` component.
 Let's also create an action creator called `getCustomer` that has a `promise` parameter.
 This funciton should return an object with a `type` property that equals `GET_CUSTOMER` and a `payload` property that equals `promise`.

 ```js
 const GET_CUSTOMER = "GET_CUSTOMER";